helium/HIP/0022-anchor-gateways.md

 # Problem Statement
 [probem-statement]: #problem-statement

 Bad actors may lie about radio packets.
-This is a problem as this enables various _POC gaming strategies_; that is to say efforts by bad actors may choose to spend time abusing POC reward mechanisms rather than providing useful coverage.
+This is a problem because it enables various _POC gaming strategies_; that is to say, efforts by bad actors may choose to spend time abusing POC reward mechanisms rather than providing useful coverage.

 Virtually all POC gaming strategies revolve around intercepting or entirely fabricating packets over the [Semtech GWMP Protocol over UDP](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT).

 ![image GWMP Miner](./0022-anchor-gateways/miner_packet_forwarder.jpg)

-It is hardly much work to put software between the packet forwarder and the Helium Miner, [as demonstrated by community member, para1](https://github.com/Carniverous19/helium-DIY-middleman).
+It is not difficult to put software between the packet forwarder and the Helium Miner to manipulated packets, [as demonstrated by community member, para1](https://github.com/Carniverous19/helium-DIY-middleman).

 This makes it easy for bad actors to feed packets that have no bearing to the Physical RF world to Miners.